Stefanie Wetli

-Stefanie Wetli (born 4 February 2000) is a Swiss ice hockey player and member of the Swiss national ice hockey team, currently playing with the HT Thurgau Ladies of the Swiss Women's League.
+Stefanie Wetli (born 4 February 2000) is a Swiss ice hockey player and member of the Swiss national ice hockey team.
+She has played with the women's team of SC Bern in the Women's League (SWHL A or PFWL) since 2025.

-Wetli represented Switzerland in the women's ice hockey tournament at the 2018 Winter Olympics in PyeongChang, the women's ice hockey tournament at the 2022 Winter Olympics in Beijing, and at the IIHF Women's World Championships in 2019, 2021, and 2022.
+International play

+At the 2016 Winter Youth Olympics in Lillehammer, Wetli won a bronze medal in the girls' ice hockey tournament with the Swiss under-16 team.

 As a junior player with the Swiss national under-18 team, she participated in the IIHF U18 Women's World Championship in 2015, 2016, 2017, and 2018, serving as team captain for the 2018 tournament.

-At the 2016 Winter Youth Olympics in Lillehammer, she won a bronze medal in the girls' ice hockey tournament with the Swiss under-16 team.
+Wetli represented Switzerland in the women's ice hockey tournament at the 2018 Winter Olympics in PyeongChang, the women's ice hockey tournament at the 2022 Winter Olympics in Beijing, and won an Olympic bronze medal in the women's ice hockey tournament at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.
+With the senior national team, she has also participated in the IIHF Women's World Championships in 2019, 2021, 2022, 2023, 2024, and 2025.